citp/privacy-policy-historical/a/as/aso/asos.com.md

 We may change this Privacy Policy from time to time.
 If we make significant changes in the way we treat your personal information, or to the Privacy Policy, we will make that clear on the ASOS website or Services, or by some other means such as email, so that you are able to review the changes before you continue to use ASOS.

-This page was last updated on 1 July 2015.
+This page was last updated on 1 November 2016.